top of page

 The Global Reporting Initiative is an international independent standards organisation that helps businesses, governments and other organisations understand and communicate their impacts on issues such as climate change, human rights and corruption.

-A registered UK charity since November 2017, The Global Steering Group for Impact Investment (GSG) currently has 35 member countries.
+A registered UK charity since November 2017, The Global Steering Group for Impact Investment (GSG Impact) currently has 35 member countries.
 Chaired by Sir Ronald Cohen, the GSG brings together leaders from finance, business and philanthropy to solve some of the world’s most pressing social and environmental challenges.
 GSG is an independent organisation catalysing impact investment and entrepreneurship to benefit people and the planet.

 The IMP has brought together a range of different organisations to build and further global consensus on how to measure, assess and report impacts on people and the environment.